1997–98 Sacramento Kings season

 The 1997–98 Sacramento Kings season was the 49th season for the Sacramento Kings in the National Basketball Association, and their 13th season in Sacramento, California.

+Season summary

+Off-season
-The Kings received the eleventh overall pick in the 1997 NBA draft, and selected shooting guard, and French basketball star Olivier Saint Jean out of San Jose State University, and also selected point guard Anthony Johnson out of the College of Charleston with the 39th overall pick; Saint Jean would later on change his name to Tariq Abdul-Wahad after converting to Islam the previous year.

-During the off-season, the team signed free agent Terry Dehere, and undrafted rookie center Michael Stewart from the University of California.
+The Kings received the eleventh overall pick in the 1997 NBA draft, and selected shooting guard, and French basketball star Olivier Saint Jean out of San Jose State University; the team also selected point guard Anthony Johnson out of the College of Charleston with the 39th overall pick.
+Saint Jean would later on change his name to Tariq Abdul-Wahad after converting to Islam the previous year.
+During the off-season, the Kings signed free agent Terry Dehere, and undrafted rookie center Michael Stewart from the University of California.
 Rookie power forward Lawrence Funderburke out of Ohio State University, who was drafted by the Kings as the 51st overall pick in the 1994 NBA draft, but went to play overseas in Greece and France, made his debut in the NBA this season.

+Regular season

-The Kings got off to a slow start losing their first four games of the regular season, on their way to a 5–14 start, but later on won 8 of their 14 games in January, and held a 20–28 record at the All-Star break.
-At mid-season, the team traded Michael Smith, and Bobby Hurley to the Vancouver Grizzlies in exchange for former Kings forward Otis Thorpe, and second-year guard Chris Robinson.
-However, with a 26–36 record as of March 6, 1998, the Kings struggled losing 19 of their final 20 games, including a 12-game losing streak and seven straight losses to end the regular season; they finished in fifth place in the Pacific Division with a 27–55 record, which was fourteen games behind the 8th-seeded Houston Rockets.
+With the addition of Funderburke, Johnson, Abdul-Wahad, Dehere and Stewart, the Kings got off to a 5–9 start to the regular season, and then posted a six-game losing streak between November and December afterwards.
+The team won 8 of their 14 games in January, and later on held a 20–28 record at the All-Star break.
+At mid-season, the Kings traded Michael Smith, and Bobby Hurley to the Vancouver Grizzlies in exchange for former Kings forward Otis Thorpe, and second-year guard Chris Robinson.

+However, with a 24–29 record as of February 17, 1998, the Kings struggled losing 26 of their final 29 games of the season.
+The team posted a seven-game losing streak between February and March, suffered a 12-game losing streak between March and April, and then posted another seven-game losing streak to close the season; Mitch Richmond missed twelve games late in the season due to a sore right knee injury.
+The Kings finished in fifth place in the Pacific Division with a 27–55 record, which was fourteen games behind the 8th–seeded Houston Rockets; the team also set a record of fifteen consecutive losing seasons under .500 in winning percentage.